Nisarg221B/Notes/ML notes/Deep Racer Notes/Reinforcement Learning/Reward functions.md

 There are over 20 parameters available for use, and the reward function is simply a piece of code which uses the input parameters to do some calculations and then output a number, which is the reward.

 refer AWS deep racer developer pdf for details on parameters and other things.

+Inferences rate - number of inferences which can be done per second. inference time / latency - time taken to run a single inference